jyn514/flower/README.md

 ## what is flower?
 flower is a static site generator that is a library, not a framework. it comes with good defaults that allow you to get started quickly with minimum boilerplate, but scales to projects of great size and complexity without having to rewrite your code. it is extensible, pluggable, and extremely configurable—because all the code is exposed to you the creator.

+flower’s guiding principles are:
-flower’s guiding principle is: it’s your site, you should control what’s on it.
+1. it’s your site, you should control what’s on it.
+2. power comes from structure, not expressiveness.
+3. use the right language for the job.
+4. prefer composing tools to monoliths.
 ## language overview
 the escape character is `◊`. `◊(func args)` calls a function and emits the return value into the template. `◊x` emits the  variable `x` into the template. `◊func[args]{body}` allows nesting markup inside a function call. template embedding and includes are done with clojure function calls.
 ```html